CSTARS/ecosis-deployment/README.md

     - `git checkout master`
     - `git merge rc`
   - Uptick `APP_VERSION` in `config.sh` to the new production version of the application.
 There should be no suffix.
-  - Generate new docker-compose file
+  - Generate new docker compose file
     - `./cmds/generate-deployment-files.sh`
   - Commit and push changes to this repository.
 Set the commit message as the version tag if you have nothing better to say
     - `git add --all`